-Supatra Johnson, formerly Chef/Owner of Supatra's Thai Cuisine Restaurant in Saint Paul, MN, offers Thai Cooking Classes and Private Chef Services in Minnesota and Thailand
+Supatra Johnson was formerly the Chef/Owner of Supatra's Thai Cuisine Restaurant in Saint Paul, MN.

 Crying Tiger: Thai Recipes from the Heart

 Crying Tiger: Thai Recipes from the Heart contains over 100 recipes, many with photos.
 The book also features a guide to ingredients and equipment used in Thai cooking, along with a section of recipes for kids who want to learn to cook Thai.
-It is now available for purchase for $19.95 plus $7.95 USPS Priority shipping and sales tax.
+It is available for purchase for $19.95 plus $8.95 USPS Priority shipping and 7.125% MN sales tax.
 This is the second printing of Crying Tiger: Thai Recipes from the Heart, which was first published in 2004.

-To purchase Crying Tiger: Thai Recipes from the Heart click the PayPal Buy Now button below where you'll be taken to the PayPal page.
+To purchase Crying Tiger: Thai Recipes from the Heart click the PayPal button below where you'll be taken to the PayPal page.

-To order Crying Tiger: Thai Recipes from the Heart by mail, please send a check payable to "Supatra Johnson" for $29.32 ($19.95 + $7.95 USPS Priority shipping + $1.42 sales tax) to Supatra Cooks Thai, PO Box 242001, Saint Paul, MN.
+To order Crying Tiger: Thai Recipes from the Heart by mail, please send a check payable to "Supatra Johnson" for $30.32 ($19.95 + $8.95 USPS Priority shipping + $1.42 MN sales tax) to Supatra Cooks Thai, PO Box 242001, Saint Paul, MN.
 55124.
-You will receive an email with the USPS Priority tracking number when the book is shipped.
+You will receive an email with the USPS Priority tracking number when the book is shipped out.